Introduction

 To configure MailGun on your server:

-- Sign up for MailGun here, if you have not already done so.
+- Sign up for MailGun, if you still need to do so.

 mailgun_login: